DanyLinuxoid/SimpleRAT/README.md

 Currently RAT is FUD as it is small and simple, without any specific features.

 ## Downsides
 1. High .exe application size (35 MB)
+   From one side such size is bad, from other side you could mask program with such size as other legitimate one :)
 2. High memory usage

 ![rat-memory](https://user-images.githubusercontent.com/53906830/110226932-73ce8880-7ef3-11eb-9f0e-b455832e95b4.png)